nikkijuk/aws-image-gallery/README.md

 Logs have lot of messages of deprecated dependencies, dependencies containing critical securita flaws, and there's some error messages which are confusing.

-Removing project environment from AWS with *amplify delete* crashed, but other CLI commands worked as expected.
+Removing project environment from AWS with *"amplify delete"* crashed, but other CLI commands worked as expected.

 ## Documentation